 Do you ever wonder if people who #wokeuplikethis actually woke up like that?
-Or how that grandma on Instagram looks so good?
+Or how that woman on social media looks so good?
 Why do some people seem to age slower than others?
 Of course, it has a lot to do with the genes you inherit, but there are some choices you can make when it comes to what you put in and on your body.
 In fact, you can even optimize the effectiveness of those anti-aging products if you apply the serums, creams, and lotions in a certain order.

 Anti-aging products affect the skin in different ways, and some anti-aging ingredients may interact with others if they’re not entirely absorbed into the skin on your face first.
 Sometimes the sun or extreme temperatures can affect products, so you’ll want to be aware of that as well.

 As mentioned above, it’s not only the products you put on your skin, but what you consume to keep your whole body healthy.
 Having a well-balanced diet is a very important part of maintaining healthy skin and kicking it up a notch for your complexion.
 Foods that are high in omega-3 fatty acids, like salmon and mackerel, work wonders for maintaining that fresh face of yours.
 They help skin stay supple and also reduce inflammation, which in turn improves a number of other skin conditions, such as acne.
 Omega-3 fatty acids may even make skin less sensitive to harmful UV rays from the sun.

 And here’s some good news for most of us: healthy fats like those found in avocados have been associated with more springy skin.
 They are also a great source of vitamin E, which protects skin from oxidative stress (because it’s an antioxidant).
 When combined with vitamin C, it’s even more effective.
 So have some orange juice with that avocado toast and say “you’re welcome” to your skin.